Kerala CM using all means to block gold smuggling case investigation: BJP | Law-Order

 - India

-Stepping up its attack on Kerala Chief Minister Pinarayi Vijayan over the gold smuggling scam case, the BJP on Monday alleged that he is using all means to block the investigation as there is a needle of suspicion firmly pointed at him and his family.
+Stepping up its attack on Kerala Chief Minister Pinarayi Vijayan over the gold smuggling scam case, the BJP on Monday alleged that he was using all means to block the investigation as there was a needle of suspicion firmly pointed at him and his family.

-The BJP's attack on Vijayan, a CPI(M) leader, came days after Swapna Suresh, the prime accused in the case, levelled allegations of some sort of smuggling activities against him and his family.
+The BJP's attack on Vijayan, a CPI(M) leader, came days after Swapna Suresh, the prime accused in the case, levelled allegations of smuggling activities against him and his family.
 The chief minister had dismissed the allegations as ''baseless''.

 Referring to Vijayan's letter to Prime Minister Narendra Modi in July 2020, Chandrasekhar said the chief minister had termed this crime a serious one which warranted thorough investigation and assured the state government's all assistance.